 NOTE: The Housing Office must approve any changes to long-term living arrangements in houses, apartments, or dormitory rooms.
 This includes the arrival or departure of children, parents, other family members, or friends.
 Contact the Housing Office well in advance of any such changes at firstname.lastname@example.org or x3777.
 No children are allowed to live in dormitories.

 Lockouts: In order to assure that you will not be locked out of your residence, it is important that you have your keys with you at all times.
 There are emergency keys available from the Housing Office during regular business hours, Monday through Friday.
 At all other times, contact Security at ext.
 3414 for access to your residence.

 Returns: When checking out of your accommodations, the key should be returned to the Housing Office in Aspen East.
-When the Office is closed, keys should be deposited in the key return slot at the entrance door to Aspen East or left at the Communication Center on the ground floor of Wilson Hall.
+When the Office is closed, keys should be deposited in the key return slot at the entrance door to Aspen East or left at the Security Operations Center on the ground floor of Wilson Hall.

 All village residents 18 years or older, including temporary guests, must have a valid Authorized Guest Fermilab ID badge.

 1.Contact to the Housing Office to inform them of anyone staying with in the Village with you.